ogunlao/ogunlao.github.io/_posts/2020-05-23-knn-as-a-neural-network.md

 ---

 A Neural network is a universal function approximator, so in theory it is possible to learn any function using a neural network.
 As K-nearest neighbor is a method of predicting the label of a new datapoint from the test set, it is possible to express its prediction function as a neural network, although less intuitive.
 This article will show how to express a 1-Nearest Neighbor as a neural network, using the datapoints.
+If you will like to jump directly into the accompanying code, just [follow this link]([via this link](https://github.com/ogunlao/ogunlao.github.io/blob/master/notebooks/knn_as_neural_network.ipynb)) to the notebook.

 Here's what we will cover:
 1. TOC